-- successfully complete research and clinical development of current and future product candidates and obtain regulatory approval for those product candidates; - establish and maintain supply and manufacturing relationships with third parties, and ensure adequate, scaled up and legally compliant manufacturing of bulk drug substances and drug products to maintain sufficient supply; - launch and commercialize any product candidates for which we obtain marketing approval, if any, and, if launched independently by us without a collaborator, successfully establish a sales force and marketing and distribution infrastructure; - demonstrate the necessary safety data (and, if accelerated approval is obtained, verify the clinical benefit) post-approval to ensure continued regulatory approval; - obtain coverage and adequate product reimbursement from third-party payors, including government payors, for any approved products; - achieve market acceptance for any approved products; - · establish, maintain, protect and enforce our intellectual property rights; and - attract, hire and retain qualified personnel.
+- successfully complete research and clinical development of current and future product candidates and obtain regulatory approval for those product candidates; - establish and maintain supply and manufacturing relationships with third parties, and ensure adequate, scaled up and legally compliant manufacturing of bulk drug substances and drug products to maintain sufficient supply; - launch and commercialize any product candidates for which we obtain marketing approval, if any, and, if launched independently by us without a collaborator, successfully establish a sales force and marketing and distribution infrastructure; - demonstrate the necessary safety data (and, if accelerated approval is obtained, verify the clinical benefit) post-approval to ensure continued regulatory approval; - obtain coverage and adequate product reimbursement from third-party payors, including government payors, for any approved products; - · achieve market acceptance for any approved products; - establish, maintain, protect and enforce our intellectual property rights; and - attract, hire and retain qualified personnel.

 Because of the numerous risks and uncertainties associated with pharmaceutical product development, including that our product candidates may not advance through development or be approved for commercial sale, we are unable to predict if or when we will generate product revenue or achieve or maintain profitability.
-For example, in May 2021, we announced that our Phase 2b ALPINE 2/3 trial evaluating aldafermin in patients with F2/F3 NASH did not meet its primary endpoint, and, as a result, we decided to suspend further development of aldafermin in patients with F2/F3 NASH.
+For example, in October 2022, we announced that our Phase 2 CATALINA trial evaluating NGM621 in patients with geographic atrophy, or GA, did not meet its primary endpoint.
+If Merck does not elect to exercise its option to license NGM621 and its related compounds, which it may decide given that the Phase 2 CATALINA trial did not meet its primary endpoint, the program will be wholly-owned by us and we would need to partner the program in order to proceed with further development of NGM621, if any.
+Further, in May 2021, we announced that our Phase 2b ALPINE 2/3 trial evaluating aldafermin in patients with F2/F3 NASH did not meet its primary endpoint, and, as a result, we decided to suspend further development of aldafermin in patients with F2/F3 NASH.
 Even if we successfully complete development and regulatory processes for other product candidates or of aldafermin in other indications, we anticipate incurring significant costs associated with launching and commercializing any products.
 If we fail to become profitable or do not sustain profitability on a continuing basis, we may be unable to continue our operations at planned levels and be forced to reduce or cease our operations.

-All of our revenue for recent periods has been received from a single collaboration partner, and that revenue will be substantially lower going forward as compared to historical periods.
+All of our revenue for recent periods has been received from a single collaboration partner, and that revenue will continue to be substantially lower going forward as compared to historical periods.

 We do not have any committed external source of funds, other than pursuant to our ongoing collaboration with Merck, which has provided us with substantial financial support since 2015.
-However, as described under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Overview of Our Business - Our Merck Collaboration" in Part I, Item 2 of this Quarterly Report on Form 10-Q, the R&D funding we receive from Merck under the collaboration going forward will be substantially lower on an annual and overall basis than the research funding previously provided by Merck due to the narrower scope of the amended and restated research collaboration, product development and license agreement we entered into with Merck on June 30, 2021, or the Amended Collaboration Agreement, which amended and restated our then-existing collaboration agreement with Merck, originally entered into in 2015, which, together with amendments made prior to June 30, 2021, we refer to as the Original Collaboration Agreement.
+However, as described under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Overview of Our Business - Our Merck Collaboration" in Part I, Item 2 of this Quarterly Report on Form 10-Q, the R&D funding we receive from Merck under the collaboration going forward will continue to be substantially lower on an annual and overall basis than the research funding previously provided by Merck due to the narrower scope of the amended and restated research collaboration, product development and license agreement we entered into with Merck on June 30, 2021, or the Amended Collaboration Agreement, which amended and restated our then-existing collaboration agreement with Merck, originally entered into in 2015, which, together with amendments made prior to June 30, 2021, we refer to as the Original Collaboration Agreement.